 Also, have a look at this video of the total result, I hope this will get you started!

 Do you have any other miniature fairy garden ideas?
 Please let me know in the comments below!
+Or join my newest Facebook group and share your work or come and chat!

 I wish you happy crafting!